freedomofpress/securedrop/docs/install.md

 Once you've verified that you are able to log in to each server, you can log out of each by typing this:

     $ logout # or Ctrl-D

+### Set up two-factor authentication for the Admin

+As part of the SecureDrop installation process, you will need to set up two factor authentication on the App Server using the Google Authenticator mobile app.

+Connect to the server using `ssh` as you did when you set up SSH keys and run `google-authenticator`.
+Follow the instructions in [our Google Authenticator guide](/docs/google_authenticator.md) to set up the app on your Android or iOS device.

 ### Gather the required information